-(measure: percent; source: The Stockholm International Peace Research Institute)
+(measure: percent; Source: Stockholm International Peace Research Institute)

-Brazil: Military spending, percent of GDP: For that indicator, The Stockholm International Peace Research Institute provides data for Brazil from 2010 to 2012.
-The average value for Brazil during that period was 1.53 percent with a minumum of 1.5 percent in 2011 and a maximum of 1.6 percent in 2010.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Brazil from 1960 to 2020.
+The average value for Brazil during that period was 1.83 percent with a minimum of 1.14 percent in 1980 and a maximum of 3.35 percent in 1965.

 Definition: Military spending includes expenditure on peacekeeping, defense ministries, paramilitary forces, and military space activities.
 Also: military and civil personnel, including retirement pensions; operations and maintenance; procurement; military research and development; and military aid.
 Defense and current expenditure for past military activities, such as for veterans' benefits, demobilization, conversion, and weapon destruction, are not included.